matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 In manufacturing, Lean Thinking revolutionised how teams build products by relentlessly focusing on eliminating waste - anything that doesn’t add value for the customer.

-This philosophy, born from the Toyota Production System, identifies seven types of waste (_“Muda”_ in Japanese).
-While these ideas started on factory floors, they’ve found a powerful second life in the world of software engineering.
+In Japanese, 無駄 (_"Muda"_) literally means waste or futility - any activity that consumes resources but creates no value.
+Taiichi Ohno, the father of the Toyota Production System, categorised seven specific types.

 Let’s explore how each of the seven wastes - plus a crucial eighth - shows up in modern software development, and how to spot (and stop) them in your team.

 <!-- more -->

-## 1. Transportation
+## 1. Transportation (輸送 - _"Yusō"_)

 In manufacturing, transportation waste is about unnecessary movement of materials.
 In software, it’s about unnecessary movement of work - between teams, tools, or processes.